threefoldtecharchive/rmb_go/README.md

 ## Run systemd service

-- download the latest binary and move it to bin dir
+- download the latest binary and move it to a directory in the machine's PATH (e.g. /usr/local/bin)
-- This command create a unit file for systemd service named `msgbus.service`
+- This command create a unit file for systemd service named `msgbusd.service`

   ```bash
   # create msgbusd service